Last updated on November 10th, 2021

-The modern style of decorating makes use of a simple color palette, crisp lines and materials like metal, glass and steel and there’s an underlying simplicity in every design element used, including furniture.
+The modern style of decorating makes use of a simple color palette, crisp lines, and materials like metal, glass, and steel and there’s an underlying simplicity in every design element used, including furniture.
 It doesn’t involve a lot of frills or accessories and is defined by a noticeable absence of clutter.

 Although modern and contemporary styles are often interchangeably used, they are two different décor styles.
 The modern style refers to a décor style that began in the 20th century.
 Contemporary style, on the other hand, is more about what’s in trend now, at the moment, and is very fluid.
-For instance, what may have been contemporary on 2015 may not be contemporary in the year 2020.
+For instance, what may have been contemporary in 2015 may not be contemporary in the year 2020.

 The minimalist style incorporates a lot of what forms a part of the modern décor style and makes it even simpler.
 It is defined heavily by functionality and clean lines everywhere.
-It uses neutral colors, understated accessories and furnishings and ensures that clutter is nonexistent.
+It uses neutral colors, understated accessories, and furnishings and ensures that clutter is nonexistent.

-The Industrial style, as its names suggests, with its unfinished and raw elements like exposed pipes and brick, and dangling light fixtures, draws inspiration from a warehouse or an urban loft.
+The Industrial style, as its name suggests, with its unfinished and raw elements like exposed pipes and brick, and dangling light fixtures, draws inspiration from a warehouse or an urban loft.
 Homes sporting this look are usually renovated lofts that were formerly part of an industrial building, with color schemes used lying in the vicinity of the colors of raw wood and unfinished metals.

-A Bohemian décor style follows few rules, other than following your heart and believes that any décor element is okay to use, as long as you love it.
+A Bohemian décor style follows few rules, other than following your heart and believing that any décor element is okay to use, as long as you love it.
 It follows a global outlook that’s carefree and quite tolerant.
-Décor elements used here may range from vintage items, flea market buys, beloved collections or family heirlooms.
+Décor elements used here may range from vintage items, flea market buys, beloved collections, or family heirlooms.
 It defies typical expectations with plenty of floor pillows replacing chairs or a glamorous chandelier paired with a threadbare rug.

 Rustic design is all about using unfinished and raw elements like wood and stone borrowing perfectly imperfect elements from nature.
 The furniture used here tends to be quite organic with raw finishes and a worn look.
-You will find most of its elements inspired from nature whether it’s furnishings or accessories or art, lending a warm and earthy feel to the entire setting.
+You will find most of its elements inspired by nature whether it’s furnishings or accessories or art, lending a warm and earthy feel to the entire setting.

 8. Shabby Chic